DevChiii/crave-spin/README.md

 - **Roulette Spin**: A fun and interactive roulette wheel to help you pick a food option randomly.
 - **Shuffle Button**: If you want a completely new set of food options, simply shuffle them.

+---

 ## How It Works

-1. **Select your preferences**: Choose your mood, weather, and location on the homepage.
+1. **Select your preferences**
+   Choose your mood, weather, and location on the homepage.

-2. **Spin the roulette**: Once your preferences are set, click the "Spin" button to randomly select a food option.
+2. **Spin the roulette**
+   Once your preferences are set, click the "Spin" button to randomly select a food option.

-3. **View your food**: Your selected food option will be displayed at the center of the roulette wheel.
+3. **View your food**
+   Your selected food option will be displayed at the center of the roulette wheel.

+---

 ## Technologies Used